-The Department's Community Development Division coordinates services with Start Corporation, the lead local Continuum of Care agency and other member service providers that assist the homeless and at-risk of homeless populations on a regular basis.
+The Department's Community Development Division coordinates services with Start Corporation, the lead local Continuum of Care agency's Coordinated Entry point and other member service providers that assist the homeless and at-risk of homeless populations on a regular basis.
 Community Development Block Grant public service dollars are allocated on an annually to supplement Louisiana Emergency Solutions Grant Program funds for the operation of the Beautiful Beginnings Center; Terrebonne Parish's homeless facility for families with children.
 In addition, HOME funds are used to support a Tenant Based Rental Assistance Program that provides rental subsidies for up to 24 months to persons successfully exiting a homeless shelter and are working at least 30 hours per week.
-The Department was recently awarded Rapid Re-Housing funds from HUD through the Continuum of Care application process.
+The Department also receives Rapid Re-Housing funds from HUD through the Continuum of Care application process.
 The Rapid Re-Housing Program addresses the unmet need of permanent housing and supportive services for homeless individuals and families.
-The Program is projected to provide a rental housing subsidy for thirteen families for up to twelve months.
+The Program is projected to provide a rental housing subsidy for thirteen families for up to twelve months through a housing-first approach.